- MFO Definition

 - Nutrient Management Planning-VT 590 Standard

-- Farms Seeking Coverage Under the General Permit for Medium Farm Operations
+- Farms Covered Under the Medium Farm Operation General Permit

 Created in 2006 in response to changes in federal regulations for Concentrated Animal Feeding Operations (CAFO), the Medium Farm Operation (MFO) program provides a Vermont-specific alternative to the federal permitting program that allows medium sized farms to seek coverage under a single General Permit issued by the Vermont Agency of Agriculture, Food & Markets (VAAFM).
 The program's requirements exceed those of the Federal Clean Water Act and aim to reduce the amount of phosphorus and other nutrients entering Vermont waterways.